 2017 Musso Dolcetto d’Alba

-Dolcetto from Piemonte deserves to be as widely appreciated as it is close to home and amongst us few who love it from afar.
+Dolcetto from Piemonte isn’t widely appreciated.
+Much washes down lunch and dinner close to home but registers little on the wine radar when it does travel.
 Those growers still persevering with it do so as a labour of love as they could make a much better return from Nebbiolo, particularly as some have it planted, like Musso, on land where Neb would be eligible for a Barbaresco label.
 This one is particularly clean and bright.
 Red cherry, bakery spices, a little of that Langhe soil and clip of something savoury to finish.
 Firm but fair tannin and acidity make it so typically adept at coping with a good bowl of pasta.
 Bright and bouncy from a warm season.
 Would love to see what their 2016 was like from such a good vintage for Barbaresco.

 13% alcohol.
 Diam, hooray. $23.30, a lucky bid at auction, $35 RRP indicates how undervalued, shhh.